graph-genome/graph-genome.github.io/getinvolved.md

 ### Call to Action
+1. Email josiah@newline.us to express interest and ask questions.
+2. Pick a Pantograph Project that fits your skills
-Then select an issue in the issues database to work on.
+3. Select an issue in the issues database to work on.
+4. Talk to Josiah on [Zoom](https://zoom.us/j/9703818860)
+5. Submit a Pull Request once you've written the code.

 ### Expectations for Hackathon